 Tourists easily get overwhelmed by attractions such as Dam Square, mainstream museums, and the city centre.
 Therefore, many people miss out on the other unique and less-known attractions that Amsterdam holds.
 This is not to say that the mainstream attractions are not exciting; these are fun to see too and can also be added to your Amsterdam adventures.

 Ultimately Amsterdam is a city full of exciting and unusual things to do, see and experience.
 Whether you’re in Amsterdam for 2 days or a week, you are sure to be spellbound by this city.

 Here are the coolest and most unusual things to do in Amsterdam.

-The Pancake Boat is a boat that sails along the IJ River for 75 minutes and offers all you can eat Dutch pancakes!
-The unlimited pancakes and toppings, along with the views of the city, resulting in a very cool Amsterdam experience.
+The Pancake Boat is a boat that sails along the IJ River for 75 minutes and offers all-you-can-eat Dutch pancakes!
+The unlimited pancakes and toppings, along with the city’s views, resulted in a very cool Amsterdam experience.
 Moreover, G’s Really Nice Place is a brunch canal boat that serves brunch while sailing through the inside canals of the city.

 Both of these are amazing Amsterdam experiences that not many people know about.

 Hidden in the very famous Vondelpark is the secret and mysterious Vondelbunker.
 Vondelbunker is an old bomb shelter from the Cold War that has been redone and made into an exciting and diverse hub.
-In here you can find various activities and events throughout the year such as concerts, cinema nights, dinners and even art exhibitions.
-Even better, there is a micro-brewery located in the bunker called Bunkerbier.
+Here you can find various activities and events throughout the year such as concerts, cinema nights, dinners and even art exhibitions.
+Even better, there is a microbrewery located in the bunker called Bunkerbier.

 This attraction is a fascinating spot in Amsterdam that is easily missed amongst the other exciting parts of Vondelpark.
 If you are interested in history and want to feel transported back in time, this is the place for you.